5 Lessons From Uber on Toxic Work Culture in 2021

-Even though all the success and growth Uber has achieved to date, they have a reported 'toxic culture' that’s been extremely damaging for the brand and its employees and shareholders.
+Even though all the success and growth Uber has achieved to date, they have a reported 'toxic culture' that's been highly damaging to the brand, its employees, and shareholders.

-For any business owner, gaining a deep understanding of what happened to Uber's culture and what they didn’t do to avoid it is crucial.
+For any business owner, it is crucial to gain a deep understanding of what happened to Uber's culture and what they didn't do to avoid it.

 Here are some powerful lessons from Uber's toxic work culture.

-Entrepreneurs do not build businesses, but rather, their job is to create a team of talented people and then give them the tools and work environment to flourish.
+Entrepreneurs do not build businesses; instead, their job is to create a team of talented people and then give them the tools and work environment to flourish.

-Uber ignored this fact and failed to adequately care for its employees and create a stable work environment for them.
+Uber ignored this fact and failed to adequately care for its employees and create a stable work environment.

-Often changes in culture, either good or bad, happen slowly in the background and can easily be overlooked.
-But Uber had several red flags between 2010 and 2017 in the form of employee complaints and litigation.
+Changes in culture, either good or bad, happen slowly in the background and can easily be overlooked.
+But Uber had several red flags between 2010 and 2017 in employee complaints and litigation.

-Rather than use these moments to stop and reassess their culture, Uber stuck their head in the sand and kept going on the same path, hoping issues would go away by themselves.
+Rather than use these moments to stop and reassess its culture, Uber stuck their heads in the sand and kept going on the same path, hoping issues would disappear by themselves.

 Cultural problems don't go away on their own and need constant monitoring and improvement by leadership when warning signs appear.